Top Anti-inflammatory Supplements For Horses

 • hearth health and brain function

 I’ve seen clear results when supplementing older horses with stiff joints; movement gets easier, and discomfort after work is less obvious.
-But I actually supplement fish oil to every horse I ride, it is just so worth it.
+I normally supplement fish oil to every horse I compete, since it has been proven to lower the Omega 6 fatty acids in horses, which may contribute to health problems like inflammation if the ratio is incorrect.

 Fish oil offers EPA and DHA, while flaxseed oil provides ALA.
 Both types help, but fish oil works more directly because horses convert ALA less efficiently, additionally flaxseed oil can degrade much quicker, needing special care for storing the product.